mscarbor/Mixed-Culture-Fermentation-Models/README.md

 # Mixed Culture Fermentation Metabolic Models

-Copyright (c) 2019, Matthew J. Scarborough
+Copyright (c) 2020, Matthew J. Scarborough
-Contact: matthew.scarborough@uvm.edu
+Contact: mscarbor@uvm.edu

 This readme describes the use of two mixed culture fermentation metabolic models: a one-cell bulk model and a mixed community model